kimcuhoang/ddd-net-ef-core/README.md

 ### Run via swagger from Visual Studio

-- You have to change the `connectionstring` value in `appsettings.Development.json` under `DDDEfCore.ProductCatalog.WebApi`
+- You have to change the `connectionstring` value in `appsettings.Development.json` under `DDD.ProductCatalog.WebApi`
 - After run the WebApi by `Ctrl+F5` from Visual Studio, assume the Url is `http://localhost:[port]`
 	- Switch to swagger via `swagger`